About Benzie County

 Criminal Records

-The criminal records system in Benzie County encompasses a variety of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Benzie County Sheriff's Office and local police departments maintain these records, which are accessible to the public under the Michigan Freedom of Information Act.
+The criminal records system in Benzie County includes a variety of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 To conduct a background check, individuals can request records from these agencies or use the Michigan State Police's Internet Criminal History Access Tool (ICHAT) for statewide searches.

-• The Michigan Bureau of Investigation provides additional resources for residents seeking comprehensive criminal history information, ensuring transparency and accountability in the judicial process.
+• The Michigan State Police provides additional resources for residents seeking full criminal history information, for public access in the judicial process.

 Arrest Records